Lifted Model Checking for Relational MDPs: Introduction

-\textit{Lifting} is the key to scalablility in relational domains \citep{kersting2012lifted,van2011lifted,de20071}, it is also central to statistical relational AI (StarAI) \citep{starai_book}.
-Lifting means reasoning about a group of objects as a whole at the first-order level and exploiting the shared relational structures and symmetries in the model.
+\textit{Lifting} is the key to scalablility in relational domains~\citep{kersting2012lifted,van2011lifted,de20071}.
+It is also central to statistical relational AI (StarAI)~\citep{starai_book}.
+Lifting implies reasoning about a group of objects as a whole at the first-order level, and exploiting the shared relational structures and symmetries in the model.
 This is done by making abstraction of irrelevant details of the objects.
-As an illustration, an object's full identity (e.g. a block) can be left out as long as it satisfies the property description (e.g. blue).
+As an illustration, an object's full identity (e.g. a block's ID number) can be left out as long as it satisfies the property description (e.g. blue).
 There has been a significant interest in such relational representations in reinforcement learning and planning.
-For instance, \citet{dvzeroski2001relational} introduce \textit{Relational Markov Decision Processes (RMDP)}, a first-order generalization of MDPs that succinctly formulates relational models by implicitly defining states in terms of objects and relations \citep{dvzeroski2001relational,Otterlo:2004}.
-RMDPs have been used in reinforcement learning and planning to compute first-order policies without explicitly constructing the underlying state space \citep{dvzeroski2001relational,Kersting:2004,wang2008first,logicalMDP2004,Driessens2004,Boutilier:2001,Sanner:2009,yoon2012inductive}.
-One especially interesting example is \textit{REBEL} \citep{Kersting:2004}, the RElational BELlman operator, which we will extend in this paper.
-REBEL is used in value iteration to construct an optimal policy in a given RMDP.
+For instance,~\citet{dvzeroski2001relational} introduced \textit{Relational Markov Decision Processes (RMDP)}, a first-order generalization of MDPs that succinctly formulates relational models by implicitly defining states in terms of objects and relations~\citep{dvzeroski2001relational,Otterlo:2004}.
+RMDPs have been used in reinforcement learning and planning to compute first-order policies without explicitly constructing the underlying state space~\citep{dvzeroski2001relational,Kersting:2004,wang2008first,logicalMDP2004,Driessens2004,Boutilier:2001,Sanner:2009,yoon2012inductive}.
+One especially interesting example is \textit{REBEL}~\citep{Kersting:2004}, the RElational BELlman operator, which we will extend in this paper.
+REBEL is a model-based reinforcement learning technique for constructing an optimal policy in a given RMDP.
 It is also a lifted inference technique that alleviates state explosions.

-Probabilistic model checking is another field in which MDPs are frequently used.
-However, standard techniques are not scalable for relational domains since they operate on explicit-state MDPs \citep{Baier:2008}.
-In this paper, we are interested in mitigating state explosions in probabilistic model checking by making relational abstractions.
-Probabilistic model checking aims at computing whether a given model satisfies a given probabilistic property \citep{Baier:2008,tutorialPRISM} and it provides rigorous guarantees.
-In particular, one of the standard formalisms to specify the model and the propertes, respectively, are MDPs and Probabilistic Computational Tree Logic (pCTL) \citep{tutorialPRISM,Prism:2011,Storm:2017}.
-PCTL is a temporal logic that can express model properties over time and allows for probabilistic quantification.
-A property can be \textit{the machine gives a warning before shutting down with a probability higher than 0.95} or \textit{the probability is higher than 0.9 that the emergency power supply, after giving a warning, stays functioning for at least 10 minutes}.